meyersa/tornado_helper/README.md

 TorNet.download()
 ```

-Will then download TorNet's files to your computer at a specified directory
+Will then download TorNet's files to your computer at a specified directory.

+See the example.ipynb file for some additional context.